rsksmart/rootstock-integration-tests/README.md

 Or, you can pass te times you want to run the tests from scratch using the `--times` flag, like this:

-> npm run run-tests-multiple-times --times 3
+> node testRunner.js --clearLogs --runTestsMultipleTimes --times=3

-The `npm run run-tests-multiple-times` command is executing the file `testRunner.js`, which uses `shelljs` to execute the script `npm run test-fail-fast` in a loop and counts the failures and print some information to the console.
+The `node testRunner.js --clearLogs --runTestsMultipleTimes` command is executing the file `multipleTestExecutionsRunner.js`, which uses `shelljs` to execute the script `npm run test-fail-fast` in a loop and counts the failures and print some information to the console.

 ### Running a specific test file multiple times